k3vinq/typical-memory-chall/README.md

-# CTF Memory Forensics Challenge - ez-memory
+# CTF Memory Forensics Challenge

+The memory challenge that I learned to build for NT334.Q21.ANTT

 ## Quick Start